Upon the second day of my arrival in Lyon, I departed for Paris by train.

 We unfortunately didn’t get a chance to visit the inside since the line was terribly long, but we were coming back to Paris again in a few weeks so no biggie.

 On our third day, we began our journey by first picking up our museum passes at the Tourism Office.
 We then visited the Louvre and in all honesty, I hated it.
 I didn’t hate the art, I just hated the people there.
 No idea how many times I got pushed around and stepped on and hit on the head with cameras.
 Not to mention someone smacked me because I accidentally walked into her photo with Vénus de Milo.
 What the heck!

 I was seriously in no mood to admire the art at all.
 Plus, everyone who was there was mostly only there to take photos, not to actually appreciate the art.
 The atmosphere was just so suffocating.
 I hated it, period.
-If you’re still convinced on visiting, however, here is a more detailed guide of the museum by the lovely Alexine from LexieAnimeTravel: “Une Jounée in The Louvre Paris“.
+If you’re still convinced on visiting, however, here is a comprehensive guide on spending one day at The Louvre.